You got Tropical Storm Danny moving up there, and you got other storms moving in.

 Rogue union thugs could break the teeth of conservative black protesters in midday raids.

-School children would be taught to put condoms on bananas.
+Schoolchildren would be taught to put condoms on bananas.

-Writers and artists getting all weeweed up over crucifixes would be subsidized at the whim of government, and the doors of the federal courts would be shut on the fingers of millions of Americans who dared to attempt to exercise their freedom to take care of themselves and their families and not need government assistance.
+And the doors of the federal courts would be shut on the fingers of millions of Americans who dared to attempt to exercise their freedom to take care of themselves and their families and not need government assistance.

-But he shouldn't be able to reach out from the muck of Chicago, pay to play power, reach into the muck of American hating black separatism, and impose his reactionary view of the Constitution on this and the next generation of Americans.
+President Obama is still our president, but he shouldn't be able to reach out from the muck of Chicago, pay-to-play power, reach into the muck of American hating black separatism, and impose his reactionary view of the Constitution on this and the next generation of Americans.

 No care would be better than Obamacare.